KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MusicOnDemand by ptrk95](https://github.com/ptrk95/MMM-MusicOnDemand)

 1. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+2. Information: There are updates for 1 dependencie(s):
+   -  puppeteer  1.11.0  →  21.5.2

 ### [MMM-mvgmunich by mrVragec](https://github.com/mrVragec/MMM-mvgmunich)